Section sign

-The section sign, §, is a typographical character for referencing individually numbered sections of a document; it is frequently used when citing sections of a legal code.
+The section sign (§) is a typographical character for referencing individually numbered sections of a document; it is frequently used when citing sections of a legal code.
 It is also known as the section symbol, section mark, double-s, or silcrow.
+In other languages it may be called the "paragraph symbol" (for example, Paragrafzeichen).
+The section sign typically appears akin to a letter S stacked on top of another S.